JIU Josai International University

 Ryota Kaneko, a student in Faculty of Media Studies Department of Media And Communications Media, who received the University President 's Award and the certificate on behalf of the university, has achieved excellent grades over the past four years and contributed to mentoring his juniors as a video producer and production supporter.
 In addition, he has contributed to the local community by working on numerous video distributions and internet broadcasts, including the Aqualine Marathon in November 2022, the Junior High School Choshi Peninsula Round-the-Country Relay in January 2023, the Kichijoji Music Festival in May of the same year, and the Surfing Half Marathon in 2024.
 He is expected to demonstrate the excellent leadership he has developed at our university and play an active role in television program production and other fields in the future.

-After the ceremony, students were divided into undergraduate and graduate schools, and graduation and completion certificates were handed out to everyone.
-In each classroom, the students talked with their faculty advisors, showed a video they had made of photos taken over the past year, and said goodbye to their friends.
-Groups and parents and children could be seen taking commemorative photos here and there, and everyone was savoring the day, which will be a lifetime memory.
+After the ceremony, the students were divided into faculties and Research schools, and all students were given their graduation and completion certificates.
+In each classroom, students talked with their advisors, watched videos made from photos taken over the year, and said goodbye to their friends.
+Groups and parents and children were seen taking commemorative photos here and there, and each student was savoring the day that would become a lifelong memory.

 Manami Kodaka, who read a speech on behalf of the graduates